StuAtGit/DisneyTest/README.md

 What's my typical stack?

 - Spring for your basic wiring up of dependencies.
-Note, howver, that outside of application startup, I generally prefer DI via explicit constructor arguments.
+Note, however, that outside of application startup, I generally prefer DI via explicit constructor arguments.
 There are plenty of good views on each side, and this is my preference.